 Marco Armiliato is considered one of the most respected opera conductors of our generation.
 Since his debut at the San Francisco Opera with La Bohème and his collaboration with Luciano Pavarotti in concert performances, Maestro Armiliato has been a frequent guest in the world’s most prestigious opera houses.

-Marco Armiliato has just received a Grammy Award for the CD “Verismo Arias” with Renée Fleming, Jonas Kaufmann and the Orchestra Sinfonica e Coro Sinfonico di Milano Giuseppe Verdi.
+Marco Armiliato had received a Grammy Award for the CD “Verismo Arias” with Renée Fleming, Jonas Kaufmann and the Orchestra Sinfonica e Coro Sinfonico di Milano Giuseppe Verdi.
 Marco Armiliato was born in Italy, he studied at the Genoa Conservatory.